 Another great idea if you're a pizza lover is to bake your keto pizza crust and freeze it.
-Bake the crust as mentioned below without sauce or toppings, let it cool, wrap it in plastic and freeze it.
+Bake the crust as mentioned below without sauce or toppings, let it cool, wrap it in plastic, and freeze it.

-When you're ready to make a keto pizza add your favorite low-carb sauce and toppings, then bake.
+When you're ready to make a keto pizza, add your favorite low-carb sauce and toppings, then bake.

-Fathead Pizza with Frozen Crust
+Making Fathead Pizza using Frozen Crust

 - Baking from frozen.
 To make your pizza using frozen fathead pizza crust, add your sauce and toppings, then bake at 400 degrees Fahrenheit (200 degrees Celsius) for around 20 minutes until crispy and delicious.